Ukraine at the 2012 Winter Youth Olympics

 Ukraine competed at the 2012 Winter Youth Olympics in Innsbruck, Austria.

 Some of the athletes later represented Ukraine at the Winter Olympics.
-Oleksii Krasovskyi (cross-country skiing) and Olena Stetskiv (luge) competed at the 2014, 2018, 2022 Winter Olympics.
-Anastasiya Merkushyna (biathlon), Aleksandra Nazarova and Maxim Nikitin (both figure skating), Anton Dukach (luge) competed at the 2018 and 2022 Winter Olympics.
+Olena Stetskiv (luge) competed at the 2014, 2018, 2022 and 2026 Winter Olympics.
+Oleksii Krasovskyi (cross-country skiing) competed at the 2014, 2018, 2022 Winter Olympics.
+Anton Dukach (luge) competed at the 2018, 2022 and 2026 Winter Olympics.
+Anastasiya Merkushyna (biathlon), Aleksandra Nazarova and Maxim Nikitin (both figure skating) competed at the 2018 and 2022 Winter Olympics.
 Dmytro Mytsak (alpine skiing) represented Ukraine at the 2014 Winter Olympics.
 Yaroslav Paniot (figure skating) represented Ukraine at the 2018 Winter Olympics.